sandstorm/vscode-awesome-ts-react-redux-snippets/README.md

 Opinionated snippets with best practices we use at Sandstorm.

 > This extension complements our [Kickstart guide](https://sandstorm.github.io/typescript-react-app-kickstart-guide/) for React-Redux-Apps written in TypeScript.

-## Features

-Fully Typed:
-- Redux store
-    - state
-    - actions
-    - reducers
-    - selectors
-    - epics
-- React component
-    - props
-    - defaultProps
-    - state
-    - defaultState
-- React component test
-- React component storybook
-- React Redux container
-    - mapStateToProps
-    - mapDispatchToProps
+We highly recommend to check it out!

 ## Snippets

 Below is a list of all available snippets and the triggers of each one.
-The **⇥** means the `TAB` key.
+The **`→`** means the `TAB` key.

 | Trigger  | Content |
 | -------: | ------- |